-State employees received the survey by email on Monday.
-Please complete the survey by Feb.
-28. A sergeant realized he dropped his knit MDOC cap during the response and couldn't find it.
+The five-prisoner fight broke out in the entrance of the Level IV Maple unit as inmates were returning from lunch, an officer said.
+Staff quickly intervened.
+A sergeant realized he dropped his knit MDOC cap during the response and couldn't find it.
 Staff reviewed a video and determined an inmate who wasn't involved in the fight took the hat.
 The prisoner's cell was shaken down and the hat was found hidden in a chip bag, an officer said.
 He was ticketed for theft.